7w0r4ng3s/machine_learning_algorithms/support_vector_machines/svm.md

 # Support Vector Machines
 **Support vector machines (SVM)** are a set of supervised learning methods used for *classification*, *regressions*, and *outliers detection*.

+Given labeled training data (*supervised learning*), the algorithm outputs an optimal hyperplane which categorizes new examples.

 Advantage
 - Effective in high dimensional spaces
 - Effective in cases where # of dimensions is greater than # of samples